 - 1. Award.
-The Company awards to the Recipient under the Plan a Long-Term Incentive Cash Award with a target amount of [\$] (the "Award"), subject to forfeiture and adjustment as provided in Section 1 of this Agreement and to the restrictions, terms and conditions set forth in this Agreement. - (a) Rights under Award.
+The Company awards to the Recipient under the Plan a Long-Term Incentive Cash Award with a target amount of [AMOUNT] (the "Award"), subject to forfeiture and adjustment as provided in Section 1 of this Agreement and to the restrictions, terms and conditions set forth in this Agreement. - (a) Rights under Award.
 The Award represents the unfunded, unsecured right to require the Company to deliver to the Recipient a payment in cash as provided in this Agreement.
 The amount of cash deliverable with respect to the Award is subject to adjustment as provided in Section 1(b) and Section 1(c) of this Agreement. - (b) Vesting.
 The Award shall initially be 100% unvested and subject to forfeiture.
 The Award is subject to both a performance-based vesting condition (the 'Performance Vesting Condition") based on the Company's cumulative operating income ("Cumulative Operating Income") and a time-based vesting condition (the 'Time-Based Vesting Condition").
 Except as otherwise set forth in this Agreement, no portion of the Award shall vest and become eligible for payment in cash until both the Performance Vesting Condition and the Time-Based Vesting Condition are satisfied. - (1) Adjustment to Award Based on Achievement of Performance.
 Except as otherwise set forth in this Agreement, for the period beginning [DATE] and ending [DATE] (the "Performance Period"), the Award is subject to increase, decrease or forfeiture (and if forfeited the Recipient shall have no right to receive any cash related to the Award), based on achievement of the Cumulative Operating Income during the Performance Period.
 Following the last day of the Performance Period, the Talent and Compensation Committee of the Board (the "Compensation Committee") shall certify the percentage of the Award that is earned (the "Earned Award") for the Performance Period, based on the table below.
 If results are between data points, the percentage of the Award payable shall be determined by linear interpolation between data points.

-(000 's - USD)
+$(000 \, \text{'s} - USD)$

-(000 5 055)
+1 /

 Cum.
 Op.
-Inc. Goal as of % o f Earned Award as a % of Target
+Inc. Goal as of % of Plan Earned RSUs as a % of Target

 <\$ <80% 0%

 \$ 80% 50%

 \$ 90% 75%

 \$ 100% 100%

 \$ 105% 125%

 \$ 110% 150%

 \$ 115% 175%

 ≥\$ ≥120% 200%

-"Cumulative Operating Income" means the sum of the annual income from operations for each of the two fiscal years in the Performance Period as set forth in the audited consolidated financial statements of the Company, excluding the following items (collectively, the "Excluded Effects"), for the Performance Period:
+"Cumulative Operating Income" means the sum of the annual income from operations for each of the two fiscal years in the Performance Period as set forth in the audited consolidated financial statements of the Company, excluding the following items as itemized and aligned with the Company's Talent and Compensation Committee (collectively, the "Excluded Effects"), for the Performance Period: [EXCLUDED EFFECTS]